 Samsung S Pen Pro: Everything you need to know about Samsung’s ultimate stylus

-During the launch of the Galaxy S21 series earlier this year, Samsung announced support for the S Pen on the Galaxy S21 Ultra.
-Samsung also announced it would be launching an S Pen Pro later this year that would bring additional functionality to the S Pen.
+During the launch of the Galaxy S21 series last year, Samsung announced support for the S Pen on the Galaxy S21 Ultra.
+While the Galaxy S22 is slated to come with a built-in S Pen slot, Samsung had also announced it would be launching an S Pen Pro sometime later in 2021 that would bring additional functionality to the S Pen.
 After not hearing about it in months, Samsung finally launched the S Pen Pro alongside the Galaxy Z Fold 3 and the Galaxy Z Flip 3 at its Unpacked event.
 Since the Note line-up has now been officially discontinued, the S Pen Pro can be a great accessory for people who take notes or sketch on their device.
 If you’re one of them and are planning to pick up the new S Pen Pro, here’s everything you need to know about it.

 S Pen Pro: Price